The Two Synod Solution

 Sub-Synods and Primary Synod (Auburn or

-General Assembly Westminster) for information
+General Assembly Westminster) for guidance.

-Each Primary Synod (Westminster
+Agencies Each Primary Synod (Westminster

 or Auburn), shall create the